deeppavlov/chatsky/README.md

 [![PyPI](https://img.shields.io/pypi/v/chatsky)](https://pypi.org/project/chatsky/)
 [![Downloads](https://pepy.tech/badge/chatsky)](https://pepy.tech/project/chatsky)

-The Dialog Flow Framework (DFF) allows you to develop conversational services.
+Chatsky allows you to develop conversational services.
-DFF offers a specialized domain-specific language (DSL) for quickly writing dialogs in pure Python.
+Chatsky offers a specialized domain-specific language (DSL) for quickly writing dialogs in pure Python.
 The service is created by defining a special dialog graph that determines the behavior of the dialog agent.
-The latter is then leveraged in the DFF pipeline.
+The latter is then leveraged in the Chatsky pipeline.
 You can use the framework in various services such as social networks, call centers, websites, personal assistants, etc.

-DFF, a versatile Python-based conversational service framework, can be deployed across a spectrum of platforms, ensuring flexibility for both novice and seasoned developers:
+Chatsky, a versatile Python-based conversational service framework, can be deployed across a spectrum of platforms, ensuring flexibility for both novice and seasoned developers:

-- Cloud platforms like AWS, Azure, and GCP offer scalable environments for DFF, with options such as AWS Lambda and Azure Functions providing serverless execution.
+- Cloud platforms like AWS, Azure, and GCP offer scalable environments for Chatsky, with options such as AWS Lambda and Azure Functions providing serverless execution.
-- For containerized deployment, Docker and Kubernetes streamline the orchestration of DFF applications.
+- For containerized deployment, Docker and Kubernetes streamline the orchestration of Chatsky applications.
 - Furthermore, the framework's adaptability extends to IoT ecosystems, making it suitable for integration with edge devices in scenarios like smart homes or industrial automation.

-Whether deployed on cloud platforms, containerized environments, or directly on IoT devices, DFF's accessibility and customization options make it a robust choice for developing conversational services in the evolving landscape of Python applications and IoT connectivity.
+Whether deployed on cloud platforms, containerized environments, or directly on IoT devices, Chatsky's accessibility and customization options make it a robust choice for developing conversational services in the evolving landscape of Python applications and IoT connectivity.

-## Why choose DFF
+## Why choose Chatsky

 * Written in pure Python, the framework is easily accessible for both beginners and experienced developers.
-* For the same reason, all the abstractions used in DFF can be easily customized and extended using regular language synthax.
+* For the same reason, all the abstractions used in Chatsky can be easily customized and extended using regular language synthax.
-* DFF offers easy and straightforward tools for state management which is as easy as setting values of a Python dictionary.
+* Chatsky offers easy and straightforward tools for state management which is as easy as setting values of a Python dictionary.
 * The framework is being actively maintained and thoroughly tested.
 The team is open to suggestions and quickly reacts to bug reports.

 # Quick Start